Locust Grove, Georgia: Attractions

 Tanger Outlet Center opened for business in the fall of 1994.
 Since that time many new businesses have made Locust Grove their home.

-Locust Grove is also home to Noah's Ark, a non-profit preserve and rehabilitation facility home to more than 1,000 animals.
+Locust Grove is also home to Noah's Ark Animal Sanctuary, a non-profit preserve and rehabilitation facility home to more than 1,000 animals.
 A group home sharing the site was previously licensed by the state of Georgia to provide residential care for up to 24 children but has since closed.

 Locust Grove has a platform for watching the Norfolk Southern line that runs parallel to State Route 42/US Highway 23.
 It is equipped with a scanner radio that allows visitors to the platform to listen in to the local railroad frequency, which broadcasts out of the defect detector in nearby Jenkinsburg.